IgniteUI/igniteui-documentation/topics/00_IgniteUI_for_jQuery_Overview.md

 ## Samples and Installation

-### Ignite UI CLI
+### %%ProductFamilyName%% CLI

-The easiest way to get started with using %%ProductName%% is via the Ignite UI CLI.
+The easiest way to get started with using %%ProductName%% is via the %%ProductFamilyName%% CLI.
 It is a tool to initialize, develop, scaffold  and maintain applications in a wide variety of frameworks.
 The CLI provides you with [predefined templates](https://github.com/IgniteUI/igniteui-cli/wiki/add) for %%ProductName%% controls.<br/>
 You can create projects and add %%ProductName%% controls in [jQuery](https://jquery.com), [Angular](https://angular.io) or [React](https://reactjs.org), executing the very same commands.<br/>
 While creating your application, %%ProductName%% will be automatically installed as an npm module to your project.
 This means that you will not need to install manually and manage the required resources - executing a few simple commands and the CLI will do the work for you!